Dixon, New Mexico

 Dixon is an unincorporated community located in Rio Arriba County, New Mexico, United States, on New Mexico State Road 75, just east of New Mexico State Road 68, in the north-central part of the state, and is approximately 20 mi southwest of Taos.
 The elevation of Dixon is 6028 ft above sea level.
 It is on the banks of the Embudo Creek, a tributary of the Rio Grande.
 Embudo Creek flows into the Rio Grande 2 mi downstream from Dixon.
-The town is home to the largest population of organic farmers in the state, as well as several wineries.

 According to the 2010 Census the population is 926, with 70% of residents identifying as Hispanic.
 Many non-Hispanics have made their homes here since the mid-1960s.